 Lynch Hill Enterprise Academy welcomes our duties under the Equality Act 2010 to eliminate discrimination, advance equality of opportunity and foster good relations in relation to disability, race, sex, gender reassignment, maternity and pregnancy, religion or belief, and sexual orientation.

-All students are entitled to equality of education and opportunities, and to reach his or her full potential.
+All students are entitled to equality of education and opportunities, and to reach their full potential.
 We are committed to raising the aspirations and expectations for all students with SEN, including those identified as Gifted or Talented and/or who would benefit from aspiration-raising programmes.
 The SEND policy provides full details of the way that the school identifies, supports and monitors the needs of pupils with special educational needs.
 Primarily, we will regularly monitor, evaluate and modify strategies for students with additional needs to help them progress.
-Our Special Educational Needs and Disability Coordinator (SENDCO) will ensure that students with specific needs are appropriately supported at the correct level.
-As part of the process, the SENDCO and Head of Year will liaise closely with parents, ensuring that all students with special educational needs or disability flourish through a strong partnership between home and school.
+Our Special Educational Needs and Disability Coordinator (SENDCo) will ensure that students with specific needs are appropriately supported at the correct level.
+As part of the process, the SENDCo and Head of Year will liaise closely with parents, ensuring that all students with special educational needs or disability flourish through a strong partnership between home and school.

 Whatever the nature of the local community, pupils are growing up in a wider multicultural and multiracial society where they are subject to various attitudes towards minority groups, and also certain images of these groups portrayed by the media.
 The school’s Equality Objectives should be read in conjunction with the Accessibility Policy, the Equal Opportunities Policy and the Disability Equality Policy.

 The School stands against all forms of discrimination, harassment and victimisation on the grounds of race religion or belief, sexual orientation, sex, gender reassignment, disability, and pregnancy and maternity.